bloovis/isis.mirror/dos/README.md

 This will build and run a small PL/M-80 program, and assemble and output in hex a small 8080 assembly language file.

-In order to use the ISIS-II simulator on Linux, or on Windows under MinGW, you must set environment variables that map directories to ISIS drive names.
+In order to use the ISIS-II simulator on MS-DOS, you must set environment variables that map directories to ISIS drive names.
 Take a look at `test/setup.bat` for an example.